 The Nominating and Corporate Governance Committee was established to assist our Board in fulfilling its responsibilities for identifying qualified individuals to become members of the Board; determining the composition and compensation of the Board and its committees; monitoring the effectiveness of the Board and facilitating the measurement of the effectiveness of its committees; and developing, monitoring and evaluating sound corporate governance policies and procedures promoting honest and ethical conduct, including policies pertaining to the identification and treatment of conflicts of interest.
-The members of the Nominating and Corporate Governance Committee held five meetings during 2010.
-The Board has determined that each member of the Nominating and Corporate Governance Committee held five meetings during 2010.
-The Board has determined that each member of the Nominating and Corporate Governance Committee is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+The members of the Nominating and Corporate Governance Committee during 2010 were Messrs.
+Bond, Scott and Lindelow, with Mr. Lindelow serving as its Chairman.
+The Nominating and Corporate Governance Committee held five meetings during 2010.
+The Board has determined that each member of the Nominating and Corporate Governance Committee held five meetings during 2010 of the Nasdaq Marketplace Rules.